Try our AWARD WINNING rubs & sauces now!

 Can You Make Carnitas from Smoked Pork?

-Heck yes you can!
-While smoking carnitas is NOT authentic, I still wanted to take those traditional flavors and add a kiss of wood smoke for something unique and delicious.
+Heck yes you can.
+While smoking carnitas is not authentic, I still wanted to take those traditional flavors and add a kiss of wood smoke for something unique and delicious.

 Traditional carnitas are braised in oil, low and slow, until the pork is fall-apart tender.
 We get the same results for this recipe by smoking low and slow and then doing a foiled braise.
 The seasoning blend includes a lot of traditional seasonings mixed in so we still get that classic carnitas flavor.